 Weekly Tea Market Report

-Low Growns comprised of 1.94 million Kgs and all categories met with fair demand.
-Shippers to the CIS and Türkiye were active, in general.
+Low Growns comprised of 2.07 million Kgs and Leafy, Semi-Leafy and Tippy categories met with good demand.

 TEA AUCTION DETAILS